zendfi/docs/docs/docs/intro.md

 ### Payment Links
 Reusable checkout pages.
 Share one link with multiple customers.
 Perfect for social media and email.

+### Embedded Checkout
+Accept payments directly in your website or app—no redirects required.
+Seamless user experience with full customization.

 ### Subscriptions
 Recurring billing with flexible intervals.
 Free trials, automatic payments, webhook notifications.